Investing in the stock market can be an excellent way to grow long-term wealth.

 3. How much money do you need to start investing?

-You can start investing with as little or as much money as you are comfortable investing.
+Beginning investors can start with as little or as much money as you’re comfortable investing, given your current financial situation.

 If you’re investing on your own, you can decide how much you want to invest.

-If you’re buying individual stocks, it will depend on the share price of the stock you’re buying.
+If you’re purchasing individual stocks, it will depend on the share price of the stock you’re buying.
 (You will pay transaction fees on ETFs and stocks.)

 If you’re using a robo-advisor, the smallest amount you can invest will depend on the company you use.
-Many have a minimum investment of $500 or less.
+Many have a minimum deposit and investment requirement of $500 or less.

 4. Can you lose money investing in the stock market?